char0n/vladimirgorej.com/_posts/2017-01-04-composing-lenses-in-ramda.md

 Lenses are basically just ordinary functions, and as a regular function, they can be composed.
 Lenses themselves are **compo-sable**.
 I call them **combined lenses**.
 Here is the code snipped that is self-explanatory.

-Lenses are basically just ordinary functions, and as an ordinary function, they can be composed.
-Lenses themselves are **compo-sable**.
-I call them **combined lenses**.
-Here is the code snipped that is self-explanatory.

 {% highlight js linenos %}
 import { lensPath, compose, view } from 'ramda';